Toffoli, Lindholm lead Flames to 6-5 win over Kings

 ANDERSSON PILING UP ASSISTS

 Andersson hadn’t topped 17 assists in a season before a career year last season saw him finish with 46.
-This season, the 26-year-old Swede has elevated his game even further with his assist on Huberdeau’s goal giving him 12 in 15 games.
-Al MacInnis (75 in 1990-91) and Gary Suter (70 in 1987-88) are the only two Flames defensemen in franchise history to top 65 assists in a season.
+This season, the 26-year-old Swede has 12 in 15 games.

 UP NEXT